-MUSE 381 EXHIBITION PLANNING & DESIGN
+MUSE 381 EXHIBITION PLANNING & VISITOR'S PERSPECTIVE

-Building on the introduction to exhibitions in their first year, students in this course will gain deeper understanding and practical experience in aspects of planning and designing a museum or cultural heritage site exhibition.
-An introduction to the course will cover the history, typology, and evolution of exhibitions including emerging trends in the field.
-The course will then guide students through the typical phases of exhibition development beginning with concept expansion and interpretive planning.
+Incorporating and planning for visitor perspectives is essential when developing museums and cultural heritage site exhibitions, educational and public programs, special events, and online experiences.
+Students will learn how this can be achieved in a number of ways, for example market analysis, visitor surveys, focus groups and community participation including emerging trends in the field.
+The course will take students through the typical phases of exhibitions development beginning with concept development and interpretive planning.
 Different exhibition techniques that draw on a variety of forms of media will be introduced.
-An explanation of content coordination and development will follow, with a focus on the assessment of collections for display purposes and the kinds of content packages required.
-Subsequently, students will be introduced to the principles of exhibition design, from its preliminary phases to the production and installation of the exhibits.
-This course in particular will benefit from an association with L'Académie Libanaise des Beaux-Arts (ALBA).
+Next, students will be exposed to the production and installation of the exhibits.
 The final project will involve creating a proposal, or part of a plan or design for a physical or virtual exhibition.